iyer-nikhil/iyer-nikhil.github.io/_posts/2017-09-07-Creating-this-website.md

 Everyone wants to have a personal website, you can display your infomation to public.
 Fortunately, its pretty easy with Jekyll and github pages.
-I designed this website by taking a previous website design that I liked, used some elements of it but changed most of it through trial, testing, and making tons of errors.
+I designed this website by taking a previous website design that I liked, used some elements of it but changed most of it through trial & error + testing.

 Most of the configurations of websites exist in the config.yml page of Jekyll, but this particular project was all over the place and definitely required a lot more than that.
 But a couple of pointers for those trying their skills at making a website: